sojwolf/iNaturalist_traits/README.md

 ### Link iNaturalist and TRY and generate trait maps

 Download the ```make_traitmaps/``` folder from this repository and execute the containing python script to generate 0.5 and 2 degree maps.
+Make sure the R script make_iNat_traitmaps.R is also in the directory.

 ```
-python make_traitmaps.py -n iNaturalist_filename -t TRY_filename -f False
+python make_traitmaps.py -n iNaturalist_filename -t TRY_filename
 ```

-Run-time is around 2 hours.
-If you would like to apply a basic fuzzy name matching, use -f True (adds around 1% more data).
+This script does not apply fuzzy name matching, since it adds around 1% more data.
+If you want to add a fuzzy match or want more information, please refer to the workflow documentation at https://sojwolf.github.io/iNaturalist_traits/.
-You can remove the file ```iNat_TRY_log.csv``` if you do not need information on each observation for your analysis.
+After running the script, you can remove the file ```iNat_TRY_log.csv``` if you do not need information on each observation for your analysis.
-For more information, please refer to the workflow documentation at https://sojwolf.github.io/iNaturalist_traits/.

 ### Requirements